Adderall Use in Pregnancy and Breastfeeding: Facts and Recommendations

 Adderall Use in Pregnancy and Breastfeeding Statistics

 Recent studies have found Adderall has seen a massive increase in popularity among women, a staggering 750 percent rise between 2002 and 2010 to be precise.
-Can you take Adderall when pregnant?
+Can one take Adderall when pregnant?
 When it comes to Adderall and pregnancy, numbers significantly drop, but still reflect a substantial proportion.
 Out of 675 women in pregnancy surveyed in 2013, over 1 percent declared the use of the substance.
-This is a monumental surge of women who are pregnant and Adderall use, especially when you consider the 0.025 percentage for 2002.
+This is a monumental surge of women who are pregnant and use Adderall, especially when one considers the 0.025 percentage for 2002.

 Should Pregnant Women Use Adderall?